breynisson/RepResearch_PA2/PeerAssessment2.md

 ```

-From the two tables, we see that tornados are the biggest cause of injuries in the US, and the second biggest cause of fatalities.
-The number one cause of fatalities in the US is heat.
+From the two tables, tornados seem to be the most harmful weather effect to population health across the United States.

 ### The analysis of Fatalities and Injuries.
 State-by-state analysis.